suman2025-kiit/Comparative-Positioning-with-Extensions/README.md

 This will make an indy container for the poll of system generated validators in which all the pre-defined authenticated validators with proper identity and pool number ans assigned the specific port number within the range 9701-9708.

-Then run docker ps , to get the container identity forexample in our case it is 351k39691g56.
+c.Then run docker ps , to get the container identity forexample in our case it is 351k39691g56.
 Then go inside the indy pool docker container  using the command - docker exec -it 351k39691g56 bash

-Now go inside the container 351k39691g56 and run the command - cat /var/lib/indy/sandbox/pool_transactions_genesis
+d.Now go inside the container 351k39691g56 and run the command - cat /var/lib/indy/sandbox/pool_transactions_genesis
 to get the details information of each validator nodes.

-Now open a terminal and copy the information of all the information of validators nodes in to an text editotor that is opened using the command -'code.'. and past all the information into the text editor and save it as pool1.txn that is basically a type of JSON file for communication with the AnonCreds main code.
+e.Now open a terminal and copy the information of all the information of validators nodes in to an text editotor that is opened using the command -'code.'. and past all the information into the text editor and save it as 'pool1.txn' that is basically a type of JSON file for communication with the AnonCreds main code.

+f.
+Then import the coding -"main21.py" inside the same same folder of the editor where 'pool1.txn' file is located.